mbarto/rsc-experiments/noserver-streaming/README.md

-# RSC Experiment: no server
+# RSC Experiment: no server streaming

 This is an example of streaming content.